Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

             k_frame['x_dayROAS'] = value_column_as_list   #have added the new column new_ROAS

-            print('now have final version of three frame') print('        ')
+            print('now have final version of data frame') print('        ')